LiamRM/Counseling-App/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Hat tip to Mr. Fulo for guiding me throughout this project.
-* Inspiration
-* etc